WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

 - Bed bug eggs are the size of a speck of dust – 1mm and are a pearly-white color.

 - Once hatched the nymphs grow up to 5mm in length and shed their skins 5 times before reaching adulthood as long as they are able to feed.
-They resemble the adults but are lighter in color and become darker as they mature.
+They resemble the adults themselves, but are lighter in color and become darker as they mature.

 Bed bugs can cause a great deal of stress and significantly impact your quality of life, because of this it’s vital you know what they look like and what their eggs look like so you can check and treat your home as soon as you see any evidence of them.